This post contains links which earn me a small commission at no cost to you.

 Remember the tragic loss of life at the Holocaust Memorial

 Germany’s dark past is something we must remember so those mistakes don’t get repeated.
-The Holocaust Memorial, also known as the Memorial to the Murdered Jews of Europe, is a somber place that honors the Jewish victims of the Nazi regime.
+The Berlin Holocaust Memorial, also known as the Memorial to the Murdered Jews of Europe, is a somber place that honors the Jewish victims of the Nazi regime.

 Pay your respects, don’t sit on the blocks, and please don’t take selfies here.